Transformers · OrevateAI

 Ever wondered about the difference between a grantor and a grantee?
 In legal documents, especially those involving property, these terms are fundamental.
 Understanding who is who is key to grasping the transfer of ownership.

-For me, understanding this difference wasn’t just academic; it became crucial when helping a family member navigate a property sale.
+Understanding this difference became crucial when helping a family member navigate a property sale.
 Getting it wrong could have led to serious complications.
 So, let’s break down who the grantor is, who the grantee is, and why knowing the distinction matters to you.

 At its core, a grantor is the party that grants or transfers something of value, while a grantee is the party that receives that grant.
 This ‘something of value’ is often property, but it can also be rights, interests, or even money in certain contexts.